Larissavf/gffquerymaster/README.md

                         To accept multiple atribute values separate it with a comma like column.
     -I, --inheritance   If you want the parent with the children of the succeeded filter step.
-    -s, --summary       For the summary
+    -E, --exact         The filter value is exactly the same as the value -s, --summary       For the summary

 ### Notes